HobbesMD/SmartMirror/README.md

 # Team Magic Mirror

-For our project we are planning on making a magic mirror with a frame using a raspberry pi that offers connectivity with AI technology such as alexa or google home mini.
+For our project we  made a magic mirror with a custom sized frame using a raspberry pi that offers connectivity with AI technology such as google home mini.
 It will look just like a mirror but with a display that tells you the weather, time, calendar, and much more allowing for an aesthetical and technological appeal for your home.

 ## Team Members and Roles